posesop/phone_app_api/phones/api/docs/apiDescription.md

-Phone APP API
+Phones API
-This API allows to manage the phone catalog and buy orders.
+This API allows to manage the phones.